- First Time Builders

-At this point, once you’ve decided on a steel building manufacturer, you’re next task is to fill out a contact form or call and discuss your needs with a steel building consultant.
-Once you’re ready to begin your project, you’ll place an engineering and drawings payment down to lock in your price of steel.
+At this point, once you’ve decided on a steel building manufacturer, your next task is to fill out a contact form or call and discuss your needs with a steel building consultant.
+Once you’re ready to begin your project, you’ll place an engineering and drawings payment down to lock in your steel order.
 This protects you from the volatility of the steel market for a term of 90 days.
 You’ll obtain steel building drawings and begin working on your project with a dedicated project manager.
-Once you’ve locked in your price, our engineering team will officially begin working on your drawings.
+Once you’ve locked in your order, our engineering team will officially begin working on your drawings.

 Next, you’ll receive those approval drawings for your review in your email.
 Now it’s time for you to create your masterpiece!
 We suggest using a red pen or a computer program to make modifications or any desired changes.
 Now is the time to request accessories or add-ons like doors, windows or insulation.
 Accessories are considered extras to your building project, and if you plan on incorporating them into your building design, you should budget accordingly.
 Once you’ve reviewed your project and customized it to your liking, you’ll sign the appropriate paperwork and engineers will revise your drawings to your requests.

 Keep an open line of communication with your project manager!
 If you have any questions about accessories, changes or modifications, feel free to ask!
 This is your project, and we want to help you get a steel building on time and on budget.